entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 424. Median postnasal plate：absent (0); present (1).
 >  - Synapomorphy of *Holonema*.
 In *Holonema*, partial fusion occurs among rostral, postnasal, and pineal plates.
 In *Holoenma westolli*, the postnasal plates are fused to form a median postnasal plate.
 In some specimens, this median postnasal plate is further fused with rostral plate, whereas in one specimen, the rostral plate is fused with pineal plate.

+425. Posterior pit line comprises two section on the paranuchal plate: absent (0); present (1).
+>  - This character is widely present in holonematid, including Wuding *Holonema*.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.